MTstateIntroStats/IntroStatActivitiesHybrid/_book/03-A05-EDA-quantitative.md

 ```

-4. What is the shape of the distribution of IMDb scores?
+4. Click the left arrow button on the Plots tab in the lower right-hand corner of the RStudio screen to toggle back to the histogram.
+What is the shape of the distribution of IMDb scores?

 \vspace{0.2in}